 Relax and Book Now.
-Full Refund up to 5 days before arrival
+Full Refund if Cancellations due to Government restrictions.

-Will my insurance cover it if the cancellation is not Covid related?
+Will my insurance cover my holiday if the cancellation is not Covid related?

 We strongly advise all our guests to take out insurance cover or pay by credit card (some offer insurance cover in the event of cancellation but check).
-Should your cancellation be due to any circumstance which is not Covid related we recommend you contact your insurance company or your credit card company.
+Should your cancellation be due to any circumstance not related to Government restrictions ,we recommend you contact your insurance company or your credit card company.

 What changes have you made to your cleaning methods?